singnet/dev-portal/docs/setup/call-a-service.md

 To use the faucet you need to [create a wallet](/docs/setup/create-a-wallet), and then provide them with your wallet's public address.

 ## Step 2.
-Get some AGI
+Get some AGIX

-We provide a faucet to get AGI for either Ropsten or Kovan networks: [{{ site.data.faucets.agi }}]({{ site.data.faucets.agi }})
+We provide a faucet to get AGIX for either Ropsten or Kovan networks: [{{ site.data.faucets.agix }}]({{ site.data.faucets.agix }})

-You'll need a github account to authenticate, and there after you can request AGI every 24 hours.
+You'll need a github account to authenticate, and there after you can request AGIX every 24 hours.

 ## Step 3.
 Make a Call from the Marketplace